Dig deep into your past to create a winning educational leadership resume to showcase your leadership experience and relevant career accomplishments.

 Once you have read over the job posting for specific position requirements, you can delve into which achievements and experiences would directly correlate with that position.
 If you have skills to showcase your school operations and administration’s ability, highlight those skills in your resume to target a school principal’s job.
 The expertise you have gained from community outreach may be better suited to be the focus of your board chairperson’s resume.

 A secondary resume is an excellent idea if you plan to apply for several different positions that may have detailed and specific requirements.
-For example, writing a resume for an educational consultant position would be different from creating a resume for a literacy coach position.
+For example, writing a resume for an educational consultant position would be different from creating one for a literacy coach position.

 Write with Meaning and Purpose – Show Personality

-When creating your educational leadership resume, do not forget to let your personality shine through.
-While keeping your dictation professional in nature, you still want to give the reader a sense of who you are and be a fabulous fit in the new position.
+When creating your educational leadership resume, remember to let your personality shine through.
+While keeping your dictation professional in nature, you still want to give the reader a sense of who you are and make you a fabulous fit for the new position.

 Make sure to review your documents to ensure they do not become repetitive.
-Mix up the wording and if you feel comfortable using the thesaurus, find synonyms for words used too often.
+Mix up the wording, and if you feel comfortable using the thesaurus, find synonyms for words that are used too often.
 These familiar words could be excellent, created, or teacher, and replace those words with superb, developed, and educator.

-Your skills and qualifications are the things that will land you an interview for a leadership role in education.
-Keep in mind the decision-maker is sifting through a stack of documents looking for something extra.
-Make the recipient of your resume stop and take a closer look at your application.
+Your skills and qualifications will land you an interview for a leadership role in education.
+Remember that the decision-maker is sifting through a stack of documents, looking for something extra.
+Make the recipient of your resume stop and look closely at your application.

 Dig Into Your Past to Uncover Accomplishments